openstack/cinder-specs/specs/juno/oracle-zfssa-cinder-driver.rst

 * Attach/Detach Volume
 * Get Volume Stats

-Additionaly a ZFS Storage Appliance workflow (cinder.akwf) is provided to help the admin to setup a user and role in the appliance with enought priviledges to do cinder operations.
+Additionally a ZFS Storage Appliance workflow (cinder.akwf) is provided to help the admin to setup a user and role in the appliance with enought privileges to do cinder operations.
 Also, cinder.conf has to be configured properly with zfssa specific properties for the driver to work.